Chapter Five: Board Policies

 • Treasurer - The role and duties of the treasurer are prescribed in RCW 28B.50.142 and RCW 28B.50.143

-Election of Chair and Vice Chair - The board shall elect the chair and vice chair annually at the regular June meeting of the board.
-They hold office for one year, beginning July 1.
+Election of Officers - The board shall elect the chair and vice chair annually at the regular June meeting of the board.
+Terms of office shall begin July 1 and continue for one year or until a successor is elected..
 Successors shall be elected to hold office if there is an unexpired term.

 Quorum - A quorum requires a minimum of three board members.